TahuTech/A45-Keyboard/README.md

 # A45-Keyboard
-the cheap version tmo50 use pro micro
+the cheap version tmo50 layout use pro micro